rjp23/rjp23.github.io/_pages/research.md

 My Research Interests include the following areas:

+### Earth System Model Evaluation

+The evaluation of Earth System Models is vital to understanding their processes and feedbacks and the effect they may have on a changing future climate.

+* A large number of Essential Climate Variables can now be observed from satellite data and the use of these for evaluating ESMs allows improved process understanding
+* Understanding of the uncertainty in the observations and how that should be accounted for in evaluating models

 ### Satellite Retrievals of Methane

 I'm responsible for the development, production and evaluation of the [University of Leicester GOSAT Proxy Methane Data](http://dx.doi.org/10.5285/18ef8247f52a4cb6a14013f8235cc1eb) product.